No need for my regular opening apologies because mans is actually updating the blog regularly now. Alright, so Boom let’s do this.

 The last time I had suya in Nigeria the mallam cut up and added some cabbage… he charged me N300.
 I did not see him add the cabbage in it and the package felt really bulky, I thought it was all suya meat in it, only to get home… yes I was furious as you can tell.

 But yes!
 If he had the audacity to cut in cabbage and tomatoes well then why can’t we make it a Salad right?
 So that’s what I did.
 But you know we switch it up.
-I decided to use a Thai Peanut Sauce as the dressing because that is one of the best Salad dressings ever!
+I decided to use Thai Peanut Sauce as the dressing because that is one of the best Salad dressings ever!
 And it also goes with the theme of the peanuts in the Suya spice.
 Smart eh?
-Threw in half an avocado, some honey roasted peanuts and to knock it out the park, made croutons with Agege Bread.
+Threw in half an avocado, and some honey-roasted peanuts and to knock it out of the park, made croutons with Agege Bread.
 Nigeria must be proud of me.
-This was me going into the kitchen to make this.

 Beef (preferably Sliced Steak)